marek-iiasa/yayue/models/mcma/docs/source/readme.rst

 ------------

-PyMCMA can be installed on computers running one of the following OS: macOS, Linux, Ms-Windows.
+PyMCMA can be installed on computers running one of the following OS: macOS, Linux, MS-Windows.
-It was tested with the Conda environment on each of these OSs.
+It was tested with the conda environment on each of these OSs.
 All required conda packages are installed during the PyMCMA installation.

 Installation